rtoken-project/rtoken-monorepo/README.md

 * All addresses have the _Zero Hat_ by default.

-* During mint processes, _DAI_ tokens are loaned to the recipients.
+* During the mint process, a user's deposited _DAI_ tokens are loaned to the recipients as indicated in the user's hat.
 If the recipient has the _Zero Hat_, the recipient will inherit the minter's hat.

 * During the transfer process, _DAI_ tokens are recollected and loaned to the new recipients.
 If the recipient has the _Zero Hat_, the recipient will inherit the source's hat.